Yasmin Alibhai-Brown: Career and views

+In October 2009, Luciana Berger, MP and then director of Labour Friends of Israel (LFI), criticised Alibhai-Brown for writing in her column: "All three parties were lavishly entertained by the over-influential Friends of Israel."
+Berger said that Alibhai-Brown had not attended the LFI event or provided any evidence to sustain her comment.
+Berger said the hospitality ("house wine or orange juice and chips.
+Crisps and peanuts if you got to a bowl in time") was not lavish.

 In May 2011, Alibhai-Brown wrote in The Independent that Muslims and others should stop focusing solely on the wrongdoings of Israel, saying: "We Muslims need to accept our burdens too."
 She also said: "It is no longer morally justifiable for activists to target only Israel and either ignore or find excuses for corrupt, murderous Arab despots.
 That kind of selectivity discredits pro-Palestinian campaigners and dishonours the principles of equality and human rights."
 Brown previously condemned ethnic minority campaigners against racism failing to mention white victims of racially motivated crimes, suggesting they were guilty of double standards.
 Highlighting cases such as the murder of Ross Parker, Alibhai-Brown wrote: "Our values are worthless unless all victims of these senseless deaths matter equally", adding "to treat some victims as more worthy of condemnation than others is unforgivable and a betrayal of anti-racism itself".

 In May 2012, Alibhai-Brown received an anonymous three-page letter alleging that while the sender was a schoolgirl in the 1970s she (the anonymous sender) had been sexually abused by veteran BBC presenter Stuart Hall.
 After Alibhai-Brown passed the letter to police, an investigation was initiated, culminating in Hall being arrested and charged with multiple counts of sexual assault.
 On 16 April 2013, Hall pleaded guilty to sexually assaulting 13 girls, aged from nine to 17, during the period 1967–86.
 The police credited Alibhai-Brown's actions as instrumental in triggering an investigation into Hall's past.

 In 2016, Alibhai-Brown won the Columnist of the Year Broadsheet at the British Press Awards.
 In 2017, she received the "Outstanding Contribution to Media Award" at the Asian Media Awards, presented by Sarfraz Manzoor.